Phil Mickelson now ready for LIV Golf and PGA Tour to ‘come together’

 “LIV Golf is here to stay.
 The best solution is for us to come together.
 I think that the world of professional golf has a need for the old historical ‘history of the game’ product that the PGA Tour provides.
 I think that LIV provides a really cool, updated feel that is attracting a lot of younger crowds.”

-Mickelson isn’t alone in wanting to play in certain PGA Tour events. , as well as for Team USA, is Thursday.
+Mickelson isn’t alone in wanting to play in certain PGA Tour events.
+Bryson DeChambeau said he wished he could play there, as well as for Team USA, on Thursday.

-One of the biggest Reasoning players cited when jumping ship for LIV Golf, however, was the relaxed schedule.
+One of the biggest reasons players cited when jumping ship for LIV Golf, however, was the relaxed schedule.
 With only eight tournaments on this year’s schedule, there is far less travel and time involved for them.
-Yet if they were to start playing in both leagues, that argument goes out the window — which is .
+Yet, if they were to start playing in both leagues, that argument goes out the window — which is something Billy Horschel called them out for ahead of the BMW PGA Championship.

-There’s also a lawsuit that.
+There’s also a lawsuit that Mickelson and other LIV Golf players filed against the PGA Tour.
 Until that’s resolved one way or another, it’s hard to imagine the Tour welcoming Mickelson and his LIV Golf Counterparts back with open arms.
 Mickelson did say that he is considering removing himself from the lawsuit on Thursday.

 Despite his court filings, Mickelson hopes they can eventually co-exist.